Indianapolis, IN46225

 Mortgage and Risk — Indianapolis, IN

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Indianapolis, IN in that year was 89.
-85.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 74.0%.
-Of those, 40.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Indianapolis, IN.
-Investor activity in Indianapolis, IN is low, as 13.0% of all loans are originated by investors.
-In 2023, 9.0% of all loans were cash-out refinances, suggesting few homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 89 mortgage originations in Indianapolis, IN, of which 85.0% of loans were conventional mortgages.
+The average loan-to-value was 74.0%, with 40.0% above 90% LTV (very high).
+This implies large mortgage risk in Indianapolis, IN.
+Investor activity is low, as 13.0% of loans were by investors.
+9.0% of loans were cash-out refinances, suggesting few homeowners are tapping equity.

 Mortgages